 Some of the best fish to fry are tilapia, cod, catfish, halibut, trout, and striped bass.
 They can withstand high cooking temperatures and are great for breading.
 Avoid frying fish with a steak-like texture such as tuna, salmon, swordfish, and shark.
 They are best for grilling and baking.
 However, when fried, they tend to come out dry because of their thickness and the center of the fish ends up not being fully cooked.
 There are a lot of delicious fried tilapia recipes and ours is certainly one of them!

 Is fried tilapia good for you?

-ConclusionFried tilapia and bacon may seem like an odd combination, but you’ll realize how delicious it is once you try this recipe.
-Drizzle your favorite sauces and tilapia seasoning as this recipe goes with almost anything!
+ConclusionFried tilapia and bacon may seem like an odd combination, but you’ll realize how delicious they are together once you try this recipe.
+Think of it as your mini surf and turf menu but in one dish.
+Drizzle it with your favorite sauces, seasoning, and more as this recipe goes with almost anything!